Antidepressant

 Antidepressants are a class of medications used to treat major depressive disorder, anxiety disorders, chronic pain, and addiction.

-Common side effects of antidepressants include dry mouth, weight gain, dizziness, headaches, sexual dysfunction, and emotional blunting.
+Common side effects of antidepressants include dry mouth, weight gain, dizziness, headaches, akathisia, sexual dysfunction, and emotional blunting.
 There is an increased risk of suicidal thinking and behavior when taken by children, adolescents, and young adults.
-Discontinuation syndrome, which resembles recurrent depression, may occur after stopping any antidepressant.
+Discontinuation syndrome, which resembles recurrent depression in the case of the SSRI class, may occur after stopping the intake of any antidepressant, having effects which may be permanent and irreversible.
+Tapering off medications gradually is shown to reduce the risk of withdrawal complications.

-Research regarding the effectiveness of antidepressants for depression in adults has found both benefits and drawbacks.
-Evidence of benefit in children and adolescents is unclear.
-A 2018 study found that the 21 most commonly prescribed antidepressant medications were more effective than placebo for the short-term (acute) treatments of adults with major depressive disorder.
-However, other research has found that the placebo effect may account for most or all of the drugs' observed efficacy.
-Research on the effectiveness of antidepressants is generally done on people who have severe symptoms, a population that exhibits much weaker placebo responses, meaning that the results cannot be extrapolated to the general population.
+The effectiveness of antidepressants for treating depression in adults has strong support, though studies also highlight potential risks and limitations.
+In children and adolescents, evidence of efficacy is more limited, despite a marked increase in antidepressant prescriptions for these age groups since the 2000s.
+A 2018 meta-analysis reported that the 21 most commonly prescribed antidepressants were found in all studies to be more effective than placebos for the short-term treatment of major depressive disorder in adults.
+However, other research suggests that some benefits may be attributable to the placebo effect.
+Response to antidepressants is highly variable, and medications that are effective for certain patients may have no effect or a negative effect for others.
+Research into the factors that influence individual responses to antidepressants is ongoing.

-Non-pharmaceutical treatments for depression can also be effective instead of, or in conjunction with, medications.

 Medical uses

 Antidepressants are prescribed to treat major depressive disorder (MDD), anxiety disorders, chronic pain, and some addictions.
 Antidepressants are often used in combination with one another.

-Proponents of the monoamine hypothesis of depression recommend choosing an antidepressant with the mechanism of action impacting the most prominent symptoms.
+Despite its longstanding prominence in pharmaceutical advertising, the idea that low serotonin levels cause depression is not supported by scientific evidence.
+Proponents of the monoamine hypothesis of depression recommend choosing an antidepressant which impacts the most prominent symptoms.
 Under this practice, for example, a person with MDD who is also anxious or irritable would be treated with selective serotonin reuptake inhibitors (SSRIs) or norepinephrine reuptake inhibitors, while a person suffering from loss of energy and enjoyment of life would take a norepinephrine–dopamine reuptake inhibitor.